CihadDogan/CihadDogan/README.md

 ### Hi there 👋

-I am a software engineer and have some experiences in:
+I am a software engineer and have professional experiences in:
  * Embedded software development.
 Mainly with ARM (Mostly ST), PIC microcontrollers.
  * Game programming with Unity Game Engine.
 I am currently working with a publisher.
 You can check out my games from: https://apps.apple.com/us/developer/cihad-dogan/id1042090984